JuanJFarina/ML-FastAPI/README.md

 ## Demo

-A use case demonstration is hosted at https://ml-fast-api-c7ef.vercel.app/ where you can see a simple feedback message so users can leave a comment about the service/app, etc., the message can be in any language and the response will vay according to the message's sentiment.
+A use case demonstration is hosted at https://ml-fast-api-c7ef.vercel.app/ where you can see a simple feedback message so users can leave a comment about the service/app, etc., the message can be in any language and the response will vary according to the message's sentiment.

 ## Usage